oliver006/drone-gcf/README.md

 Similarly, you can set the `source` location of each function in case you keep the code in separate folders.

-There are two ways to set environment variables when deploying cloud functions:
+There are three ways to set environment variables when deploying cloud functions:
 - from a secret
 - putting the value directly into the drone.yml file
+- Google Secret Manager

 To pull in an environment variable value from a secret, add an entry to the settings that starts with `env_secret_` followed by the name as which the variable will be made available to the cloud function.